 The TiUfinder takes you to the journal's home page, because the publisher doesn’t provide direct links to specific articles.
 Look for a 'back issues' or 'archive' link, and then navigate to the article using the date, volume, issue and page number information given in the database record for the article.
 Once you find the article, look for PDF links to open the full text of the article.

-Clicking on the TiUfinder button in the brief record shown above brings you to the library system.
+Clicking on the TiUfinder button in the record shown above brings you to the library system.

-This brings you to the database (or to the publisher of the journal) where you can access the full text:
+This brings you to the database or to the journal publisher where you can access the full text: